sanj0/salty-engine/README.md

-# sjgl
+# Salty Engine

-Sjgl is a simple Java game library with the goal to make game developing doable for everybody.
+Salty Engine is a simple Java game library with the goal to make game developing doable for everybody.

 ### It isn't just a library for rendering